-- Limited access: in general, limited access is somehow a license or licensing system whereby the number of fishers or vessels involved in fishing is limited.
+- Limited access: in general, limited access is a licensing system whereby the number of fishers or vessels involved in fishing is limited.
 This management tool can curb the competition between fishermen and help maintain a fishery.
 This system also improves compliance with management measures and can help ensure that economic benefits accrue to local communities.
 In addition, granting land rights to fishermen's cooperatives can help manage open access fisheries.
 This management approach appears to be effective in developed countries where there are other alternatives for sea cucumber fishers who have been displaced (eg. in Australia).
 However, in traditional systems, this procedure is difficult to apply since all fishermen have equal rights to exploit their resources.
 Moreover, this procedure may, as such, prove to be binding on the managing authorities fishing, and even social disturbances and conflicts.
 Fishermen's cooperatives should be organized so that licenses are only granted to people whose main source of income is the sea cucumber fishery and not to any member of the cooperative.
-In Fiji, only indigenous fishermen are allowed to fish for sea cucumbers (Stutterd & Williams 2003).

-- Quotas: quotas or total allowable catches (TACs) are the maximum number of individuals or biomass that can be exploited each year during a fishing season, fishing season or fishing expedition in certain areas, etc. In the sea cucumber fisheries on the eastern coast of Australia a TAC for the species Holothuria fuscogilva was introduced after the collapse of the Holothuria whitmaei fishery in 1999.
+In Fiji, only indigenous fishermen are allowed to fish for sea cucumbers (Stutterd & Williams 2003). - Quotas: quotas or total allowable catches (TACs) are the maximum number of individuals or biomass that can be exploited each year during a fishing season, fishing season or fishing expedition in certain areas, etc. In the sea cucumber fisheries on the eastern coast of Australia a TAC for the species Holothuria fuscogilva was introduced after the collapse of the Holothuria whitmaei fishery in 1999.
 The TAC for Holothuria fuscogilva is examined each year while Holothuria whitamei is banned from fishing (Stutterd & Williams 2003).
 In Australia, in the Northern Territory, a TAC of 127 tonnes was set for Holothuria fuscogilva (Bruckner 2006).
-In Papua New Guinea, a quota has been set for each province but is often exceeded (D'Silva 2001).

-- Minimum catch sizes: the minimum catch sizes are based on size at maturity to ensure reproduction of the stock at least once before entering the fisheries.
+It is combined with a mixture of input and output controls, including temporal and spatial management tools, size and gear restrictions (Australian authorities, pers. comm.
+2018 Annex 11).
+In Papua New Guinea, a quota has been set for each province but is often exceeded (D'Silva 2001). - Minimum catch sizes: the minimum catch sizes are based on size at maturity to ensure reproduction of the stock at least once before entering the fisheries.
 This can help prevent a population collapse due to recruitment failure.
-In addition, this management tool facilitate the targeting of large individuals who reach higher prices in the market.
+In addition, this management tool facilitates the targeting of large individuals who reach higher prices in the market.
 However, the size and weight of sea cucumbers are largely dependent on the amount of live and processed individuals in the water, which can pose problems in the fight against fraud.
 However, for many commercial species, biological information is lacking to determine the minimum harvest size.
 This management tool is also used in Australia, Papua New Guinea, Fiji and Tonga, with other regulatory methods such as quotas.
 Nevertheless, the minimum sizes set vary by country, region and species.
 For example, on the west coast of Australia, the minimum landing size was set at 15 cm for all commercial species, while in the western region this minimum size varies by species (Stutterd & Williams 2003).
 It is important to improve the training of fishermen so that they avoid taking too small individuals.
 It is also possible that cucumbers rejected because of their small size are sold on the black market at lower prices (Toral-Granda 2006).

-Additional information on the management measures applied for each species is in Annex 10.
+Additional information on the management measures applied is in Annexes 10a, 10b and 12.